locofocos/locofocos.github.io/_posts/2018-06-07-sensible-command-line-git-graphs.md

 title:  "Sensible Git Command Line Graphs"
 tags: git ruby
 ---
 There are many reasons for wanting to visualize the git graph.
-It helps verify that a given branch is in compliance with the team's branching standards (like rebasing before making a code review or pull request).
-It's handy when collaborating with other developers in the same git repository.
-We try to avoid branching off other issue branches, but sometimes it happens when the team needs to work together on similar features.
-In those situations where your work depends on a colleague's work, visualizing the graph is practically necessary.
+I think it's one of the most helpful tools for understanding git, so try doing it before and after common git operations (see "suggested operations for learning" at the end).
+It's particularly handy for those times you can't avoid branching off another existing branch, like when multiple team members are working on the same feature.
+It's still useful any time you're collaborating with other developers in the same repository.
+It helps verify that a given branch is in compliance with the team's branching standards, and can save a lot of headaches by revealing rookie git mistakes much sooner.

 ## Existing tools for visualizing git graphs
 - *git plus some alias you found on StackOverflow*- Works well, but not with large number of branches (my workaround below).